INSIGHT-U.S. farm kids lavish shampoos and drugs on their prize cattle

 At the Texas state fair, champion steers routinely fetch six-figure prices at auctions held just after winners’ belt buckles are handed out.
 The same goes for the recent American Royal livestock show in Kansas City, Missouri, or the National Western Stock Show in Denver, Colorado, in January.

-Slaughterhouses and agribusiness companies often buy the winning steers and market heifers to burnish their brands and encourage youngsters’ farming careers.
+Slaughterhouses and agribusiness firms often buy the winning steers and market heifers to burnish their brands and encourage youngsters’ farming careers.
 After that, the animals are slaughtered.

 The zeal at livestock shows can run so hot that there have been drug abuse allegations in the past, though Zilmax has not been implicated.